 At LifeLabs, we think business relationships work best when everyone knows what’s expected up front.
-With this in mind, these are our Rules of Engagement (the “Rules”) which will be the legal framework for the relationship between LifeLabs Group, Inc. DBA LifeLabs Learning (“LifeLabs”) and the company who is executing this agreement (“Company”).
+With this in mind, these are our Rules of Engagement (the “Rules”) which will be the legal framework for the relationship between LifeLabs Group, LLC DBA LifeLabs Learning (“LifeLabs,” "we") and the company who is executing this agreement (“Company,” "you").
 Sometimes we will refer to LifeLabs and the Company together as the “Parties” and each as a “Party.”

 The Rules describe the general terms and conditions under which LifeLabs will provide our services to Company.

 1. Start Date for the Rules.

 The Rules will go into effect on the date you sign your Statement of Work (the "SOW") (the “Rules Effective Date”) and will stay in effect until one Party terminates the Rules.

 2.1.
 Description of Services.
 You will engage us for training (facilitating workshops), individual coaching, or other consulting services (collectively, the “Services”) which are more fully described in your Statement of Work.

 2.2.
 Service Performance.
 We will perform all Services in a professional manner in accordance with industry standards.
 If you, using your commercially reasonable judgment, decide that we aren’t performing all Services in a professional manner in accordance with industry standards, you should notify us in writing providing a detailed description.

 2.3.
 Location.
 We will perform Services on-site at your offices, off-site or virtually, as mutually agreed upon by both parties.